 While koi can eat most human foods with no problem and enjoy things like fruit, vegetables, and other snacks as treats, there are a few things you should avoid.

 Koi cannot easily process this food and generally it does nothing for their health.

 This category includes foods like corn, peas, and white bread.

 Additionally, anything greasy, fatty, or spiced should be avoided.

 They do not need any seasoning on their food and it will actually make them rather

-sick to expose them to such things.
+sick to expose them to such things

 Koi fish can eat most things aside from pellets or food blocks just fine.

 In fact, feeding your koi homemade food is perhaps the best koi food option in the world!

 When setting up their diet using homemade food items, be sure to look for high quality, safe ingredients that provide nutritional stability and general health support.

 If you can manage this, your fish will likely take to their new meals quite well and thrive like never before!